TESTAMENT PT. XXXXXXVIIII

 Jackson Farley: Artist Statement & Bio

 Jackson completed a Bachelor of Visual Arts with First Class Honours at the Sydney College of the Arts in 2017 and was awarded the University Awards for Drawing and Printmedia.
 He has also studied at the Maryland Institute College of Art in Baltimore, USA and was awarded the China Cultural Centre residency in Chengdu, China in 2017.
-In 2019, he was selected as a finalist in the Fauvette Loureiro Memorial Artists Travel Scholarship Exhibition and in 2018, was selected for the Blake Prize, The Churchie and for Hatched.

-Jackson Farley: CV October, 2020
+Jackson Farley: CV August, 2024 Download

 Education